2021–22 Chelsea F.C. season: December

+January

 Chelsea's first game of the new year came on 2 January at Stamford Bridge.
 The match saw second-place Chelsea take on third-placed Liverpool, with both teams needing a win to keep pace with league leaders Manchester City.
 In the press conferences leading up to the match, Tuchel responded to questions about Lukaku's interview by stating "I don't like it because it brings noise that we don't need.
 It's just not helpful.
 On the other side, we don't want to make more out of it than it actually is.
 You know very well how it is - it's very easy to take lines out of context.
 It's very easy to shorten lines and make headlines, then later realise that it's not so bad and maybe not what he meant."
 He went on, "But let's be honest that we don't like it."
-Tuchel announced in the pre-match press conference that he decided to drop Lukaku despite the fact that the Belgian had scored in the in each of the previous two league matches, stating "the thing got too noisy so close to the match, so I decided to protect the preparation of the match, and that's why he's out."
+Tuchel announced in the pre-match press conference that he decided to drop Lukaku despite the fact that the Belgian had scored in each of the previous two league matches, stating "the thing got too noisy so close to the match, so I decided to protect the preparation of the match, and that's why he's out."
 Tuchel replaced Lukaku with Kai Havertz playing as a false-nine.
 The match started at a high pace, with chances on both ends.
 However, Liverpool scored twice in the opening 26 minutes.
 Just before halftime, Mateo Kovačić struck a volley from outside the penalty area that rifled into the top corner of the net, halving the deficit.
 Chelsea attacked frenetically before the interval, and in first-half stoppage time, Christian Pulisic controlled N'Golo Kanté's lofted pass and finished powerfully to level the score line at 2 goals for each side.
 In the second half, both Édouard Mendy and Caoimhin Kelleher made crucial saves to keep the score level.
 The match ended 2–2, with both sides losing ground on Manchester City.